WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 **Methodological stance:** This analysis adopts a **constructivist–interpretivist orientation**, treating all textual artefacts — whether official forms, user accounts, or practitioner commentary — as **evidence of institutional process** rather than individual psychology.
 What matters is **positional distance from the system**: who speaks from inside its design, who navigates its operation, who experiences its barriers, and who observes its effects.

-### **7.1 Institutional Architecture: Design & Execution**

-This layer examines the **official architecture** governing transcript production through documentary analysis of **publicly accessible institutional sources**.
-It establishes what the system **formally prescribes** (rules, forms, procedures) and what it **officially claims** about processing (timelines, costs, workflows).

-**Critical methodological limitation:** This analysis can only document **stated design and official claims**.
-It cannot verify actual performance because:
-- FOI request (Walker 2025) revealed **"no data held"** on transcript processing times
-- No public performance monitoring exists
-- HMCTS does not publish transcript production metrics

-Therefore, Section 7.1 documents **intended transparency** - what should happen if the system operated as designed.
-Actual performance is assessed through practitioner observations (§7.2) and user experiences (§7.3).

----

 ### 7.1 Institutional Architecture: Design & Execution

 This layer examines the **official architecture** governing transcript production through documentary analysis of **publicly accessible institutional sources**.
 It establishes what the system **formally prescribes** (rules, forms, procedures) and what it **officially claims** about processing (timelines, costs, workflows).